|

 played flute on Loves Face.
 Bill went on to have a great professional

+career, he could wail and surf.
 Around this time Max Merritt asked me to fill for

 Bruno “in the pocket” Laurence at the Hawaiian